From Struggle to Living the Dream

 Cheryl , who traveled from Ohio for a Detox and Yoga Retreat e-mailed me shortly after her visit, she also shared it was less expensive for her to fly to Dallas and rent a car to drive to the retreat center, than go to a retreat near her home in Ohio.
 “I think of the retreat daily.
 This could be a very long email if I wrote you everything that has changed for me since the retreat!
 It amazes me, and all I can reason is I was ready and open to implementing some real changes.”
 Stories like Cheryl’s reaffirms I’m on the right path.
 Especially helpful when things are challenging.

 The years after my divorce were particularly tough.
 During those lean years, I realized I was making less than pennies per hour.
-That’s when my stubborn nature kicked in.
-I wasn’t going to give up.
-I was working three jobs to make ends meet.
+Luckily my stubborn nature kicked in.
+I wasn’t going to give up on my dream.
+I worked three jobs to make ends meet.

 Substitute teaching at my children’s high school.
 Teaching up to 15 fitness classes a week.
 And doing EVERYTHING at the retreat.
 I cooked and taught yoga and hosted guests.
 Then I did the cleaning when they left.
 Making up all of the bed (15 total) was probably the hardest part.
 I was overwhelmed by the size of the property (30 acres) and all that needed to be done.
 I didn’t have the money in my budget to pay for help, so I would bring whatever guy I was dating at the time out for a weekend of work and other things.
 Not ideal, but it worked!

 Nina, my oldest daughter told me I was smarter than that – true – but I wanted everything to be perfect.
 Gradually I released my grip on control and hired someone to clean.
-Then I hired someone to cook – originally Kaycee, now Heather, Christina, Kathy and Kelly handle the cooking duties.
-Kristen does my books, Tonya and Nina help with social media, Kaycee manages my property and does a lot behind the scenes.
+Then I hired someone to cook – originally Kaycee, now Morgan and Claire handle the cooking duties.
+Kristen does my books, Krystle handles social media, Kaycee manages my property and does a lot behind the scenes.
 And I have an actual maintenance man who handles repairs.
 Good thing, because my current beau isn’t too handy!

 The day I realized I COULDN’T do it all is when things changed.
 And since I tend to think of myself as a superwoman, it was eye-opening when I realized even I had limitations.
 So I hired women who complemented what I do well – which is teach yoga, lead workshops and (my favorite!) visit with guests.
 I also run the back end of the business, corresponding with each one of you.
 And I have plans for growing Retreat in the Pines into the future.

 If you want to learn more about the beginnings of Retreat in the Pines, read our first blog post.
-Looking to the future, we have over 40 retreats planned for 2018 as well as a retreat to Sonoma.
+Looking to the future, we have over 40 retreats planned for 2020 as well as a retreat to Sonoma coming soon.
 I’m grateful for the freedom to pursue my dream and for my persistence (some may say stubbornness) in not giving up.